Clásico Regiomontano: History

+1960s-1970s: Beginnings in Second Division and first matches

 The first Clásico Regio was actually played in the Second Division of Mexican professional football.
 In the 1959-1960 season, the Jabatos de Nuevo León team changed its name for the second round, becoming the Tigres del Universitario de Nuevo León.
 On the penultimate matchday of the championship, March 13, 1960, the two teams met for the first time.
-The match has been dubbed by some sports media as the "clásico 0."
+The match has been dubbed by some sports media as the "Clásico 0".
 Rayados won that first encounter 2-0.
 The next meeting between these rivals would not be until 1974, when both clubs were already in the First Division, where they tied 3-3.

 In 1978, the Mexican Football Federation (FMF) organized the Nuevos Valores tournament, in which participating clubs were required to field at least five youth-team players or debutants, although neither complied with the rule.
 Monterrey and Tigres shared a group and faced each other twice in July of that year, with the Rayados winning both matches but not the tournament itself, as Leones Negros UdeG was the tournament champion.

 The twelfth Clásico was also the first time the two teams faced each other in the knockout phase; the 1978-79 season's playoffs were played using a group elimination system, with the top eight teams in the league divided into two groups of four, with the leader of each group contesting the final.
 Tigres were placed in Group 2, along with Pumas UNAM and Zacatepec.
 In the first leg played on June 6, 1979, at the Estadio Universitario, Tigres claimed a narrow victory.
 In the next Clásico on June 16, 1979, the two teams tied with goals from Raúl Isiordia for Monterrey and Gerónimo Barbadillo for Tigres.
 Although Tigres shared first place in the group with Pumas UNAM, the latter advanced to the final on goal difference.

+1980s-2000s:Growth of rivalry and the "Clásico del Descenso"

 On September 17, 1983, in a match corresponding to the 22nd round of the 1982-83 season, Monterrey would win with a score of 2-0 over Tigres, ending an unbeaten streak of thirteen consecutive classics without winning that began in 1978.
 It was the longest unbeaten streak in the history of the rivalry until 1997, when Rayados reached that mark with the same number of editions of the classic without losing.

 On March 24, 1996, during the 1995-96 season, one of the most memorable matches of this rivalry took place, in which Monterrey defeated Tigres with a score of 2-1, leaving them with no chance of staying in the First Division, so the match was popularly known as the Clásico del Descenso.
 Outside of the sporting arena, the match also gained notoriety when the song "Non c'è" by Italian singer Laura Pausini was sung in the stadium while sports commentator Roberto Hernández Jr. regretting the defeat of Tigres.